cynful/tcpicli/README.md

 `tcpicli -vv profile switch chinatest`

-Then issue your API call against the account that's named in the [brakets].
+Then issue your API call against the account that's named in the [brackets].

 Help: